Raul CariniFull Stack Developer

 export default app;

-The Frontend: Next.js and MapLibre
+The Frontend: Next.js 16 and Mapbox

 What's Next